Geno2K/case-study-cyclistic/README.md

 ## Data Processing:

-Before going any further, I took some initial observations of the data to get some ideas for further investigation:
+Before going any further, I took some initial observations of the data and considered how it could be used to accomplish my task:

-#### Initial observations
+#### Initial considerations
 > - Can calculate ride duration for each trip to see if there are any correlations with membership status.
 > - Could look into a relationship between the bike type and membership status.
 > - May want to assess the makeup of membership status across different stations.
 > - Might be able to see if there are any correlations between membership and time of day the bikes are used.
-> - Similarly, can explore time of week and seasonality for insights.
+> - Similarly, can explore day of week and seasonality for insights.

+It was clear the dataset had a lot of interesting insights that could be gleaned from it, but I'd need to do a little prep work first.

 ### Setup
 ---
-Initially using Microsoft Excel, I filtered the data to get an idea of what the fields contained, types of data stored, how much data was missing, and other general information about the spreadsheets.
+I initially used Microsoft Excel, filtering the data to get an idea of what the fields contained, types of data stored, if data was missing, and other general information about the spreadsheets.

-I quickly realized that the combined size of the data set would be well over a million rows though, beyond the scope of a spreadsheet analysis project, so I switched over to **SQL**.
+I quickly realized that the combined size of the data set would be over a million rows though, well beyond the scope of a spreadsheet analysis project, so I switched over to **SQL** to proceed with the case study.

 I uploaded all 12 csv files to **BigQuery** via Google Cloud as tables in a dataset labeled `‘2024_bikedata’`.
 Using [this SQL Query](https://github.com/Geno2K/case-study-cyclistic/blob/main/table_setup.sql), I created a single table labeled `‘combined_data’`, containing a total of 5,860,568 rows of data, a record of every recorded trip taken in 2024.

 ### Exploration
 ---
+With the dataset uploaded and combined into a single table, I began to write some queries to explore it and prepare it for analysis.
 ```
 -- List of data types